 The worst of the fallout subsides in a matter of days.
 By 48 hours after a blast, radiation levels have decreased by 99%, and 99.9% by two weeks.
 As long as you have a few days of water in the shelter and keep it ventilated, you will likely survive long-term.
 After about three to four days you could safely leave the shelter for brief periods to get food and stretch out.
 After one week, two at the most, you could leave the shelter altogether, though it would be advisable to stay in an underground area and wear dust masks most of the time for another week or so.

 The biggest problem to overcome with shelters is ventilation, since temperatures can get extremely high and oxygen scarce.
 Installing a real ventilation system means investing in a real fallout shelter.
 The best option would be to use breathing tubes and open the door occasionally, using a large, battery-operated fan to pump new air into the shelter when needed.
-You’re increasing your risk of coming into contact with radiation, but still dramatically reducing exposure, probably enough to avoid long-term cancer risk, with total exposure far below that of routine medical procedures.
+You’re increasing your risk of coming into contact with radiation or radioactive particles, but still dramatically reducing exposure, probably enough to avoid long-term cancer risk, with total exposure far below that of routine medical procedures.
 After 48 hours, the radiation dose in unprotected, open-air areas in the direct fallout path 50 to 100 miles from a major blast (most areas around a blast are not subjected to fallout, only those downwind) would be about 0.1 mSv per hour, which rapidly diminishes every subsequent day.
 By comparison a chest x-ray is 0.1 mSv and a CT/CAT scan about 10 mSv.
 This would make many quick, few-second ‘breathers’ a relatively insignificant risk.

 How your response to a nuclear attack might actually work: